dotnet/tye/docs/reference/schema.md

 A reference to a repository that will be cloned and used by the application.
 By default, it is a string that would be passed after `git clone`.

+#### `cloneDirectory` (string)

+The directory to clone to.
+If unspecified, tye will clone into the .tye/deps relative to where tye is started.

 #### `azureFunction` (string)

 A path to a folder which contains an azure function project.